phenoscape/charaparser-unsupervised/README.md

 	Bootstrapping rules
 	Discover with parameter "normal"
 	Same to the previous step, except that the parameter is "normal" instead of "start".

+* additional bootstrapping

+In this step, we do addition bootstrapping learning by using clues such as shared subject different boundary and one lead word.

 * Manage Data Holder